esyede/rakit/packages/docs/data/views/home.md

 <a id="view-composers"></a>
 ## View Composers

-View composers are closures called every time a view is rendered.
-Useful for injecting data into views automatically.
+A view composer is a closure run every time a view is rendered, for data a view should always carry.

 <a id="defining-composer"></a>
 ### Defining Composer